Today, I cried on a bus with a stranger.

 Elos is a nurse and she is training to be a midwife.
 She is passionate about bringing better health to women, especially in the rural areas of the country.
 She says it’s a constant battle.
 A hard one.
 But one that she’s proud to fight.

 After talking with Elos, I’ve been looking into the data on PNG’s MMR and can’t find the numbers she cites, but still, the data is staggering.
-So, I’m not sure what the 773 measures, but Australian Doctors International confirms the issues – high MMR, high infant mortality, etc. 10% of all deaths in PNG are due to perinatal conditions.
+So, I’m not sure what the 773 measures, but Devpolicy reports 1500 women die from pregnancy per year among other issues – high MMR, high infant mortality, etc. 10% of all deaths in PNG are due to perinatal conditions.
 Let that sink in – 1 in 10 deaths.

 So, what?
 Things are rough in another country.
 Poor them.
 What’s the point?
 Well, a few things.